jairajs89/zerver/README.md

     "npm"  : "1.3.11"
   },
   "dependencies" : {
-    "zerver" : "0.14.3"
+    "zerver" : "0.15.0"
   },
   "scripts" : {
-    "start" : "zerver -rlc web"
+    "start" : "zerver -rc web"
   }
 }
 ```
 Sample package.json file for a zerver application

-This setup allows you to simply enter `npm start` to run the command `zerver -rlc web`.
+This setup allows you to simply enter `npm start` to run the command `zerver -rc web`.

 # ExpressJS integration